 When an institution seeks to create a separate new degree designation for a specialization currently offered within an existing degree with or without eliminating the original designation, submission of a Preliminary Development Plan is optional.
-A Full Proposal must be submitted to CCGS for review as described in the Guidelines and Procedures for Review and Approval of Graduate Degree Programs.
+A Full Proposal must be submitted to CCGS for review as described in the Guidelines and Procedures for Review and Approval of Graduate Degree Programs, above.

 An institution will notify CCGS when it seeks to create a new specialization within an approved degree that will appear on the student's transcript.
-If the new specialization modifies less than 50% of the current degree program based on the total number of credit hours in the degree program as published in the current graduate catalog or bulletin, the institution will notify the CCGS' members prior to a regularly scheduled meeting.
+If the new specialization modifies less than 50% of the current degree program based on the total number of credit hours in the degree program as published in the current graduate catalog or bulletin, the institution will notify CCGS members prior to a regularly scheduled meeting.
 If needed, discussion can then occur with subsequent inclusion of approval in the meeting minutes.
-If modifications of the curriculum for the new specialization equal or exceed 50% of the current degree program's total credit hours, the institution will submit a Full Proposal for statewide review.
+If modifications of the curriculum for the new specialization equal or exceed 50% of the current degree program's total credit hours, the institution must also submit a Curriculum Modification change request form for statewide review.
 Notification is not required for specializations which will not appear on the student's transcript unless the creation of that specialization results in modifications equal to or exceeding 50% of the total credit hours of the current degree program.
-In such a case, the institution will submit a Full Proposal for statewide review.
+In such a case, the institution must submit a Curriculum Modification change request form for statewide review.